DVLA is an executive agency, sponsored by the Department for Transport.

 Staff Network Groups

-DVLA is an equal opportunities employer and we are proud to have a diverse workforce.
-We offer a range of Staff Networking Groups (SNGs) who contribute to the Department’s vision to be leaders on inclusion in the Civil Service.
+DVLA is an equal opportunities employer, and we are proud to have a diverse workforce.
+We offer a range of Staff Networking Groups (SNGs) who contribute to the agency’s vision to be leaders on inclusion in the Civil Service.

 Our staff network groups include: